America’s Great Hiking Trails

 Rocksylvania

-The “Pennsylvania Rocks” of the Appalachian Trail are legendary.
-It’s not that other parts of the Appalachian Trail have no rocks, but in Pennsylvania, they come in every size and simply can’t be avoided.
+The "Pennsylvania Rocks" of the Appalachian Trail are legendary.
+They come in every size and shape and simply can't be avoided.

 Hiking Roots